-The Pub Chef teaches you all the steps you need to know about how to cook steak: choosing the right steak, preparing it, and what utensils to use including skillets, pans, and which meat thermometer to use.
+This article will teach you all the steps you need to know about how to cook steak: choosing the right steak, preparing it, and what utensils to use including skillets, pans, and which meat thermometer to use.

-Part 1, Choosing Your Cut and Preparation
+Choosing Your Cut and Preparation

 Let’s get something perfectly clear…THERE IS NO PERFECT STEAK!

-By this, the Pub Chef means that the act of choosing, preparing, cooking, and eating a steak is an inherently personal experience.
+By this, it means that the act of choosing, preparing, cooking, and eating a steak is an inherently personal experience.
 Basically, you could go to a barbecue, restaurant, or dinner party in which 10 people are sitting there dribbling and drooling, waiting for their lovely steaks to arrive.
 It’s not inconceivable that EVERY ONE OF THEM likes their steaks done in a different way and from a different cut of the beast, and so the concept of the perfect steak is a legendary myth up there with unicorns, Atlantis, the philosopher’s stone, and the generous Scotsman.

 Anyway, enough of this merriment, on with the good stuff.